This post may contain affiliate links which won’t change your price but will share some commission.

 If you LOVE one-pot meals, you should also try this one pot bruschetta chicken pasta that is amazing and full of flavor.

-How to make homemade hamburger helper
+How do you make hamburger helper from scratch?

 Next, sprinkle the cornstarch and spices over the browned meat and stir them in before adding the milk, hot water, and pasta.
+Stirring the spices in first coats the meat before adding the liquid.

 I prefer using cavatappi pasta, which is one of my favorite noodle cuts ever, but you could use macaroni noodles too.
 If you haven't tried cavatappi before, it's basically macaroni, except longer spirals instead of elbows and it's the same pasta that I use when I make my copycat costco mac & cheese.